 Second panel content goes here...

-Appointments are available outside of these hours and will be charged at emergency rates.
+Emergency appointments are available 24/7 an will be charged at emergency rates.

 All animals which are hospitalised are cared for by qualified Veterinary Nurses day and night to monitor and administer medication where necessary.
 Qualified Veterinary Surgeon are also on the premises overnight and our on-call Specialists are available at short notice.